 A cardiac monitor should be applied; it may indicate ventricular fibrillation (VF), ventricular tachycardia (VT), or asystole.
 Sometimes a perfusing rhythm (eg, extreme bradycardia) is present; this rhythm may represent true pulseless electrical activity (PEA, or electromechanical dissociation) or extreme hypotension with failure to detect a pulse.

 The patient is evaluated for potentially treatable causes; a useful memory aid is "Hs and Ts":

 Unfortunately, many causes are not identified during CPR.
 Clinical examination, chest ultrasonography, and chest x-ray can detect tension pneumothorax.
 Cardiac ultrasonography can detect cardiac contractions and recognize cardiac tamponade, extreme hypovolemia (empty heart), right ventricular overload suggesting pulmonary embolism, and focal wall motion abnormalities suggesting MI.
-Rapid bedside blood tests can detect abnormal levels of K or glucose.
+Rapid bedside blood tests can detect abnormal levels of potassium or glucose.
 History given by family or rescue personnel may suggest overdose.

 Survival to hospital discharge, particularly neurologically intact survival, is a more meaningful outcome than simply return of spontaneous circulation.

 If many factors are favorable (eg, VF is witnessed in an ICU or emergency department), about 40% of patients survive to hospital discharge.
 Overall, in-hospital arrest (VT/VF and asystole/PEA) survival is about 25%.

 When factors are uniformly unfavorable (eg, patient in asystole after unwitnessed, out-of-hospital arrest), survival is unlikely.
 Overall, reported survival after out-of-hospital arrest is about 10%.